- Q: Are Veneers Cosmetic Or Restorative Dentistry

 Q: Will I Need Metal Braces To Straighten My Teeth?

 If you need straight teeth, you do not need to wear metal braces for 2-3 years.
 Instead, call us to make an appointment for Invisalign.
 These aligners sit over your teeth and gently move them to a better position.
 Because they’re made from clear plastic, they’re almost invisible when worn.
 Metal braces are better for some people, and they still work great at realigning your teeth and jaw.
 But if you do not want metal braces, you can get Invisalign instead.

 Q: Can A Dentist Help With Bad Snoring?

 Not every dentist can.
 But at DeJesus Dental Group, you can work with dentists trained to help treat sleep apnea.
 Bad snoring is a common symptom of sleep apnea.
 This disorder causes you to stop breathing as you sleep.
 In the short-run, you can experience irritability and fatigue.
 Left untreated, sleep apnea can cause depression, accidents, heart disease, high blood pressure, and more.
-Call our Bridgeport/Trumbull dental office (203-372-1220) or our Stratford dental office (203-378-9737) today to get an appointment for sleep apnea treatment.
+Call our Bridgeport/Trumbull dental office (203-372-1220) or our Shelton dental office (203-378-9737) today to get an appointment for sleep apnea treatment.

 Q: What Is The Best Toothbrush To Use?

 You do not need a toothbrush with a giant head or really hard bristles.
 In terms of size, you want something smaller so it can reach all areas of your mouth, including your back molars.
 The bristles should be soft, as they will still be strong enough to clean your teeth and gums without harming either.
 We recommend Sonicare to all of our patients!